SCARlxrd21/GST-Reconciliation/README.md

 # scar
-This is a minor python project involving the process of gst reconcillation.
+This is a minor python project involving the process of gst reconciliation.
 It majorly involved reading data from excel, manipulating it and writing it into excel.
 Major packages used are xlrd and xlwt.
 Written in python.